- Overview

 Managed Resources

 Any data object that can be tracked and scheduled (contacts, services, inventory, business locations) is considered a managed resource.
 Therefore all tables used to model inventory items or any other managed resource must be joined to the base managed resource table.
 A partial data model diagram showing the structure of managed resources is shown below.
-Note that st_biz_managed_resource
+Note that st_biz_managed_resource is the base table and that the other tables join to it through its id field.
+In many cases, the joining table uses another id field, but in some cases, like st_biz_rc_resource_types, the resource_id column is the matching field.

 This diagram shows that for a complete picture of a given resource, the table for a specific kind of resource (we call them resource classes) must be joined to the base managed resource table.